Here are some sample widgets you could interact with from this dashboard:

-[D] Although Investing & Lending revenues have grown 2x -- from $4.1 billion in 2016 to $8.3 billion in 2018, we expect the growth to slow down in coming years.
+[D] Although Investing & Lending revenues have grown more than 2x -- from $4.1 billion in 2016 to $8.7 billion in 2019, we expect the growth to slow down in coming years.

-We expect the segment revenues to be around $8.3 billion in 2019, which is at the same level as the previous year.
+We expect the segment revenues to be around $8.8 billion in 2021, which is slightly higher than the previous year.

-Thereafter, it is expected to grow at an rate of 4% per annum over the next two years.
+Thereafter, it is expected to grow at an rate of 3% per annum an cross $9 billion by 2021.

 Investing & Lending

 Our complete set of analyses on Goldman Sachs